FriesW/Elektrosluch-3/README.md

 Some projects say "advanced soldering skills required," and you might scoff at it.
 However, this is not one to scoff at.
 Small SMD parts are used and spaced very closely together.
 It is necessary to plan many steps ahead, such that you have enough room to place every component.

 ## PCBs
 The PCB is also [shared through OSH Park](https://oshpark.com/shared_projects/8xzPLFLW) and can be directly ordered from there.
-You'll get three boards for $8.75.
-However, I might have a few lying around, so if you are going to build one, PM me and I'll look to see if I have extras.
+You'll get three boards for $8.75. ~However, I might have a few lying around, so if you are going to build one, PM me and I'll look to see if I have extras.~ All gone!
+Still feel free to PM me if you have any questions.

 ## Modifications
 If you want to further develop the project, [KiCad](http://kicad-pcb.org/) can be obtained for free, as in free speech.
 The KiCad project files use custom schematic symbols and footprints which are in my [personal KiCad library](https://github.com/FriesW/KiCad-Library).